gradle/community/docs/events/gsoc/README.md

 * Embed the [Configuration Cache Report](https://github.com/gradle/configuration-cache-report) tool into the Gradle Profiler (or "implement a GitHub Action for it"?)
 * Profile Gradle and a few popular Gradle plugins in various projects, with automation of the test suite on GHA
 * Determine potential areas and plugins where lock contention can be reduced, with or without Configuration Cache
-* While around, contribute to other areas of [Configuration Cache compatibility](https://github.com/gradle/gradle/issues/13490)
-*  in the target plugins
+* While around, contribute to other areas of [Configuration Cache compatibility](https://github.com/gradle/gradle/issues/13490) in the target plugins
 * Implement some of the discovered improvements

 Summary:

-* Complexity: Easy to Large Medium, 90 hrs to 350 hrs
+* Complexity: Easy to Large, 90 hrs to 350 hrs
 * Deliverables: Implementing extensibility features in the Kotlin DSL for Gradle and improving support for common project integrations
 * Skills to improve: Kotlin, Gradle, Java, Performance Analysis, Profiling
 * Potential Mentors: Oleg Nenashev, Laura Kassovic